Grady County Vehicle Impound Guide

 If You Don't Have a Valid License

 If your license is suspended due to the DUI arrest, you cannot personally retrieve the vehicle.
-Here are your options:
+Here's how someone else can do it for you:

 • They need: